Scaling is a process that allows SATAC to compare the performance of students in every possible combination of SACE subjects.

 Calculating scaled scores

-- these results need to be converted into a numeric equivalent (called a raw score); and
+- the results need to be converted into a numeric equivalent (the raw score)

-- these numeric equivalents need to be made comparable through a process called scaling.
+- the numeric equivalents need to be comparable

 Raw scores are on a scale of 0 – 15.0 with a decimal place.
 Where a subject has a school assessed component of 70%, its contribution to the raw score is out of 10.5 (70%) and therefore the externally assessed contribution is out of 4.5 (30%).